Boston Celtics John Havlicek Dies at Age 79

 A statement from the Celtics: https://t.co/yqOkZPkbej pic.twitter.com/xlUCKjbKvg

-John Havlicek had been playing for the Boston Celtics since 1962 until 1978, when he retired.
+John Havlicek played for the Boston Celtics team from 1962 to 1978.
 He played 16 seasons, winning eighth NBA championships.
 He was also named to the All-Star team 13 times, ESPN reports.

 Havlicek's numbers were among the most enduring in Celtics history.
 He remains the Celtics' career leader in points (26,395), minutes (46,471) and games played (1,260), according to the Boston Herald.